Essay

 What I've found is that coherence comes back through simplicity and stillness before it comes back through effort.
 Living in a van in the desert teaches you this without meaning to.
 When you remove enough noise, the signal doesn't have to fight for space.
 You start to notice things again, your own rhythms, the quality of your thinking in the morning, the difference between a day that felt inhabited and one that passed without you.
 These distinctions become meaningful again.

-What you feed your attention is not a matter of taste.
-It's architecture.
-The information you allow in is not just content.
-It is shaping the perceiver.
+Watching what you feed your attention matters more than most people acknowledge.
+Not a matter of taste but of architecture.
 The difference between a day of deliberate input and a day of passive consumption is not just mood.
 It is the quality of the instrument you bring to everything else.

 I think about that gap from the beginning, the watching, the distance between what I was doing and who I thought I was.
 What I understand now is that the gap itself was the useful information.
-Something in me was still coherent enough to notice.
-That's not failure.
-That's the signal.
+Something was still coherent enough to notice.
+Not a failure.
+A signal.